This article was updated on March 15, 2021.

-Given the recent health risks to our learning communities, the Crowdmark team would like to share some best practices for administering effective remote exams.
+Given the recent health risks to our learning communities, the Crowdmark team would like to share some best practices for administering practical remote exams.

 1. Create your exam using the Assigned Assessment feature